-We commissioned a private data collection company to record pedestrian footfall, cyclist counts, number of people sitting down, number of bicycles parked, and number of wheelchairs in the Boots Corner area, on four separate weeks:
+We commissioned a private data collection company to record pedestrian footfall, cyclist counts, number of people sitting down, number of bicycles parked, and number of wheelchairs in the Boots Corner area, on four separate survey weeks:

-- Week 3 (commencing 8 October): after temporary changes were made to the space, including new benches, planters and bike racks.
+- Survey week 3 (commencing 8 October): after temporary changes were made to the space, including the installation of new benches, planters and bike racks.

-- Week 4 (commencing 14 November): a second week for after the changes were made to the public space and also following major shop openings along the high street.
-(We are currently awaiting the data for this and it will be analysed in the new year)
+- Survey week 4 (commencing 14 November): a second week for after the temporary changes were made to the public space and also following major shop openings along the High Street.

-These weeks were chosen to fall outside of school holidays.
-We also did our best to avoid major town events, but this just wasn’t possible.
-However, this shows the nature of our thriving town: events were taking place across all four weeks where data was collected.
+These survey weeks were chosen to fall outside of school holidays.
+We also looked to avoid major town events, but this just wasn’t possible.
+However, this shows the nature of our thriving town - events were taking place across all four weeks where data was collected.
 A narrative for the weeks’ selection has been provided below.

-Here are the totals for the first three weeks:
+Here are the totals for the first four weeks:

 |Week 1||14,657 total pedestrian movements|

 |Week 3||694 total cyclist movements|